editorconfig/editorconfig-core-net/README.md

 We have several NUnit tests that you can run from visual studio or the build scripts.

-If you want to run the official editorconfig tests you'll need to install CMAKE and call
+If you want to run the official editorconfig tests you'll need to install [CMAKE](http://www.cmake.org) and call

 ```
 cmake .
 ```

-in the rot once.
+in the root of this repository once.

 Afterwhich you can simply call